shinbutou/tsinghua_nao/README.md

 # ReadMe
 The repository is dedicated to the thesis project, using the robotic humanoid NAO.
-The program was created with Choregraphe.
+The program was created with Choregraphe, in both Mandarin and English.